ceres-solver/ceres-solver/docs/source/modeling.rst

    must define a class with a ``operator()`` (a functor) that computes the residuals.
-The functor must write the computed value in the last argument (the only non-``const`` one) and return ``true`` to indicate success. e.g., an object of the form
+The functor must write the computed value in the last argument (the only non-``const`` one) and return ``true`` to indicate success.
+Please see :class:`CostFunction` for details on how the return value may be used to impose simple constraints on the parameter block. e.g., an object of the form

    .. code-block:: c++